-A lot are asking how I spent my days and how much I spent in Turkey, so I’m sharing our 14-day Turkey itinerary and budget.
+A lot are asking how I spent my days and how much I spent in Turkey, so I’m sharing our 14-day Turkey itinerary and Turkey travel expenses.
 The itinerary could, of course, be tailored to suit your pace and preferences.
 I hope this helps in your travel planning.

 Turkey is such a big country and I wouldn’t be surprised if travelers wanting a short visit to Turkey get overwhelmed while planning.
 I, myself, shuddered with excitement as I researched more about the country.
 However, the more I looked for information and the more I saw stunning pictures of Turkey, the more confused I got on what to include in our 14-day trip.